Backes & Strauss: Max Strauss and Global Expansion : 1856–2005

 By now, Johann had been joined in the business by his sons, Charles and William and in 1856, the company employed an office boy by the name of Max Strauss.
 Fifteen years later, Max Strauss was managing J.F.
 Backes & Co. and in 1873, the company started trading as 'Backes & Strauss'.
 Manufacturing activities in Britain started in 1877.
 During that period the hallmark was registered at London's Goldsmiths' Hall in 1878.
 Charles Backes died in 1890 and two years later, the company decided to concentrate on diamonds.
 Operating as 'Diamond and Gem merchants', travelling was intensified between 1904 and 1910, especially to shows.

 In 1953, an office was founded in Antwerp by Gerald Stroud under the direction of Robert Lee and Gustave Ponet.

 Horological Partnership : 2006–present

 In November 2006, Backes & Strauss entered into a strategic partnership with the Swiss watchmaker Franck Muller, subsequently showing its watch collection for the first time at the World Presentation of Haute Horlogerie (WPHH) in 2007.

 Today, Backes & Strauss is best known for manufacturing high-end diamond and jewel encrusted fine time pieces in conjunction with Swiss luxury watch brand Franck Muller.
 The main company operations are run from both Mayfair, London and Geneva in Switzerland.

 Diamond cutting

-All diamonds at Backes & Strauss are D, E or F colour and internally flawless with only a very, very slight inclusion.
+All diamonds at Backes & Strauss are D, E or F colour and internally flawless with only a slight inclusion.

 Every Backes & Strauss watch has at least one diamond set into the crown.
 This is the Backes & Strauss signature, known as the "Jewel in the Crown" and resembles the pavilion, or base, of a diamond.